Handling of Library Collections

 The department designs the Library's exhibition brochures, bookplates, signage, invitations, and brochures for events.
 Special publications produced in the Lab include edition bindings of Charles Ryskamp and Friends: A Bibliography (1999) and Selected Letters from Vincent to Brooke Astor (2001), a portfolio of facsimile letters bound in silk cloth.

 The Department has an extensive library on topics related to the conservation and preservation of books, paper, photographic media, and digital imaging.
-Currently the library contains more than 260 titles and 35 periodical subscriptions available through FRESCO.
+Currently the library contains more than 260 titles and 35 periodical subscriptions available through the library catalog.

 Memberships and Affiliations